top of page

 We can’t speak for others, but don’t you think that if these companies had the capability to service a contract as large as Orange County’s, they would?
 That’s nearly 30K annual transports that they’re walking away from.

 As Californians, we’re asking EMS professionals to serve and support the largest Medicaid population in the country while they struggle to support their families.
 We’re making heroes choose between a career they love that serves our community and a job that makes ends meet.
+Without decisive legislative action, more EMS agencies will be forced to reduce service areas or close entirely, leaving communities vulnerable during emergencies.

 Without an increase in the reimbursement rate, EMS companies will continue to lose team members to industries that provide living wages.
 Reliable emergency services will become less available with longer wait times, impacting the safety of our communities.
 The Californian EMS System is at a breaking point and that’s why we’re rallying for change.